 The very first step to combating racism in healthcare is to tackle the issues that affect the everyday experience of patients.
 Racism in healthcare begins with a mindset change from the team that are seen as having an impact on the essay writer online way patients are treated.
 According to a report published by the National Association of Hispanic Health Professionals (NASHP), healthcare employees inadvertently perpetuate racism using words, gestures and behaviors that aim and harm the racial and ethnic groups in their own care.
 Nurses and other professionals must learn how to work with all people rather than focusing on a market.

 It is also important for health care workers to be aware that they aren’t immune from these prejudices.
 According to a report published by the American Medical Association, 75 percent of doctors feel that they treat all patients with the identical disrespect.
+For additional information, make reference to the how to enter cheat codes in fafafa slots.
 Furthermore, as stated by the American Psychological Association, bias against patients using a specific race is equally as common as prejudice against any other race.
 Research indicates that healthcare workers often don’t establish higher standards of care based on race or ethnicity.
 Healthcare providers are legally obligated to maintain adequate working conditions for all people, regardless of their race or ethnicity.

 Racism in healthcare has a far bigger impact on patients compared to the true treatment they get.
 Many patients are exposed to humiliating or degrading treatment, making it impossible for them to keep any sense of control over their own body or their lifetime.
 Racism in healthcare also effects patients psychologically, preventing them from feeling valued or safe within the medical environment.
 Doctors and other professionals that see this racism fail to provide a nurturing atmosphere for patients and fail to make them feel as though they are part of a system that values their health and well-being above all else.